Louis-crypto/githubAPI/README.md

 # GithubApi
+# Louis Odhiambo
+## 12/1/2020

+## Description
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.Its an app where the user can search for repositories and github users using the github api.[The project can be viewed here]( https://louis-crypto.github.io/Quotes/)

+### Technologies used
+* HTML
+* CSS
+* Typescript
+* Javascript

 ## Development server